Do you get hooked on arguments? How to stop getting into draining conflicts

 Practise assertive communication

-Expressing what you think without attacking or giving in too much improves the relationship.
+Expressing what you think without attacking or conceding too much improves relationships.

 Listen actively